-A large portion of his work was focused on the development of artificial intelligence and whether human forms of thinking could be synthesized—a topic which is very prevalent in the design world today.
+What’s more, a large proportion of his work was focused on the development of artificial intelligence and whether human forms of thinking could be synthesized—a topic which is very prevalent in the design world today.

 Robert H. McKim, Emeritus Professor of Mechanical Engineering, also referred to the notion of design thinking in his 1973 book, Experiences in Visual Thinking.
-McKim differed from Simon in that he is best described as an artist and engineer, focused his energies more on the impact visual thinking had on our understanding of things and our ability to solve problems.
-McKim’s book unpicks various aspects of visual thinking and design methods for solving problems with an emphasis on combining the left and right brain modes of thinking, to bring about a more holistic form of problem solving.
-The ideas discussed in his book underpin the Design Thinking methodology.
+McKim differed from Simon in that he is best described as an artist and engineer—he focused his energies more on the impact visual thinking had on our ability to understand things and solve problems.
+McKim’s book unpicks various aspects of the visual thinking and design methods used to solve problems.
+He places an emphasis on the combination of left and right brain modes of thinking, to bring about a more holistic form of problem-solving.
+The ideas discussed in his book ultimately underpin the design thinking methodology we use today.

-Bryan Lawson, professor at the School of Architecture of the University of Sheffield, United Kingdom, also discussed the insights gathered from a series of interesting tests.
-The main goal of the tests was to compare the methods used by scientists and architects when attempting to solve the same ambiguous problem.
+Bryan Lawson, Emeritus Professor at the School of Architecture, University of Sheffield, UK, also discussed the insights he’d gathered from a series of interesting tests.
+The main goal of the tests was to compare the methods used by scientists and architects when they attempted to solve the same ambiguous problem.

 "A central feature of design activity, then, is its reliance on generating fairly quickly a satisfactory solution, rather than on any prolonged analysis of the problem.
 In [Herbert] Simon’s inelegant term, it is a process of ‘satisficing’ rather than optimising; producing any one of what might well be a large range of satisfactory solutions rather than attempting to generate the one hypothetically-optimum solution.
 This strategy has been observed in other studies of design behaviour, including architects, urban designers, and engineers."